muziejus/wandering-rocks/markdown/fabulaandsjuzet.md

 <p class="lead">“Fabula” and “sjužet” are two words that have entered into
 narrative theory via Russian Formalism.
-Both “фабула” and “сюжет” can mean “plot,” but early 20th century Russian critics narrowed down their definitions.
+Both “фабула” and “сюжет” can mean “plot,” but early 20th century Russian critics narrowed their definitions.
 Fabula, in its most basic sense, is the historical order of the events in a story.
-Sjužet (from the French word for plot, “sujet,”) is the narrative order of the story.</p>
+Sjužet (from the French “sujet”) is the narrative order of the story.</p>

 For example, in _Ulysses_, episode 3 (“Proteus”) is _after_ episode 4
 (“Calypso”) in the novel’s fabula, as the events in the former take place